 Food Prices and Spending

-Households spend more money on food when incomes rise, but food represents a smaller portion of income as they allocate additional funds to other goods.
-In 2017, households in the middle income quintile spent an average of $7,061 on food, representing 14.3 percent of income, while the lowest income households spent $4,070 on food, representing 34.1 percent of income.
+As their incomes rise, U.S. households spend more money on food but it represents a smaller share of their income.
+In 2022, households in the lowest income quintile spent an average of $5,090 on food (representing 31.2 percent of income), while households in the highest income quintile spent an average of $15,713 on food (representing 8.0 percent of income).